atmawarin/starqueZZ/.documentation/starquezz-prd.md

 ### Rewards & Star Store

 * Parent defines a list of physical rewards.
+There would be default predefined list that great for kids.
 * Children can browse **Star Store** to redeem earned stars.
 * Star balance tracked per child.